LMActivants/automated-testing-tutorial/README.md

    ```
    conda activate selenium
    ```
-   7. Install the following commonly used packages in your environment after activating selenium.
+   7. Install the following commonly used packages in your environment after activating `selenium`.
 Please run the following line by line.
 Ensure you are currently in the `selenium` environment.
    ![Image example of being in `selenium` environment](https://github.com/tingxiao88/Get-Start-with-Selenium/raw/main/readme_assets/conda_activate_selenium.png)
    ```
    pip install selenium